AnyChart/docs.anychart.com/Gantt_Chart_NEW/Overview.md

 AnyGantt allows creating two types of Gannt charts – [Project](Project_Chart) and [Resource](Resource_Chart).
 They display different timeline [elements](Elements), but share most settings.

-Both chart types are defined as instances of the {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class, and both are created with the help of the {api:anychart#ganttResource}anychart.ganttResource{api} constructor.
+Both chart types are defined as instances of the {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class, and both are created with the help of the {api:anychart#ganttResource}anychart.ganttResource(){api} constructor.
 The chart type depends exclusively on how your data is organized.

 This is how the Project chart and Resource chart are structured: